Chevrolet Chevelle: 1974

+1975

 For 1975, Front and rear changes included a vertical grid-patterned grille and new bright trim around the headlights.
 Rectangular taillights were flush with the body surface, connected by a brushed chrome panel.
 Malibu Classic coupes had distinctive opera windows.
 Landau coupes came with a vinyl roof, full-wheel covers, whitewall tires, color-keyed body striping, and dual sport mirrors.
 Engines ranged from the standard 250 six and 350/2-barrel V8 to options of 400 and 454-cubic-inch size, the last with a 235-horsepower rating.
 Variable-ratio power steering was now standard with V8 models, and all 1975 models came with steel-belted radial tires and a catalytic converter.
 A new "Chevrolet Efficiency System" included GM's new High energy ignition (HEI) for longer tune-up intervals and more complete combustion.
-Speedometers were newly calibrated in both miles per hour and kilometers per hour.
+The speedometer dial now indicated miles and kilometers per hour.

 The Laguna Type S-3 was delayed until January 1975.
 It now had a slanted, urethane-covered aero-style nose designed for NASCAR, louvered quarter windows, and could be ordered with a vinyl half-roof.
-The 454 engine option was available for the first half of the model year after which the 400 engine became the top engine.
+The 454 engine option was available for the first half of the model year, after which the 400 engine became the top engine.
 Options included an Econominder gauge package.

+1976

 The 1976 Malibu Classic received a crosshatch grille flanked by two stacked rectangular sealed-beam headlamps, while lesser models had a waterfall grille and continued with the previous single round lamps.
 Three V8 engines were available: a new 305 cuin engine rated at 140 hp, a 350 cuin engine providing 165 hp, and a 400 cuin engine with 175 hp.
 An "Econominder" gauge package was optional.
-In its third and final year, the 1976 Laguna Type S-3 was little changed.
+The 1976 Laguna Type S-3 was little changed in its third and final year.
 It again featured quarter window louvers and a sloped, body-color urethane front end.
-Lagunas shared their round-gauge instrument panel with the Chevrolet Monte Carlo and could be ordered with a four-spoke sport steering wheel as well as swivel front bucket seats and a center console.
-Lesser models had a dashboard and a linear-readout speedometer.
+Lagunas shared their round-gauge instrument panel with the Chevrolet Monte Carlo, which could be ordered with a four-spoke sport steering wheel, swivel front bucket seats, and a center console.
+Lesser models had a dashboard and a linear readout speedometer.
 Production of the Laguna edged up to 9,100 cars.